joshuanianji/devcontainer-features/src/edgedb-cli/NOTES.md

-## Note to Users
+## Notes on Volume Mounts

-This feature mounts the edgedb config and data folder to the host machine for persistence.
+This feature mounts the edgedb config and data folder for persistence.
 To do so, it makes some assumptions about `edgedb info`:

 ```bash
 $ edgedb info